zaaahir/cos/README.md

 # cOS - A Modern Operating System

+Winner of the 2023 Hack Club Arcade Showcase, out of 2000 projects.

 ## Background

 I have recently started taking an interest in the low-level implementation details of operating systems for computers.
 The operating system is system software that manages the computer system and provides services to programs.
 It consists of a kernel that has full control of the computer system and other loadable modules such as a networking layer.